 Here are a few other helpful tools:

-Drink lots of water, try to get a gallon a day down.
-Use a straw to get it down quicker, have it next to you all the time.
+Drink lots of water.
+Use a straw (metal and reusable of course) to get it down quicker, have it next to you all the time.
 Do not sit unless the water is there.
 Start your morning with water and lemon, or hot tea and lemon.
-The lemon is a very gentle cleanser keeping your immune system working.
+The lemon is a very gentle cleanser keeping your immune system working and your bowels moving.

 Yoga every day.
 Yes that right, even if it is just a posture or two.
 Find ways to incorporate it into your everyday life.
 Do a forward bend while gently swinging your baby close to the ground, do plank pose and spinal twist while playing peek-a-boo.
 Think differently about your practice.
 The days of an hour long continuous session are not so much an option anymore for most.
 Don’t abandon your exercise, just shift it to fit into your new life.
 You are with the baby almost 24/7 so why not take advantage of this time and create a healthier mind and body that in turn creates a more peaceful relationship with all.

 Visualize milk flowing, the power of the mind can work for you.

 Have books you have read and trust available when questions arise.
 My recommendations are “Ina May’s Guide to Breastfeeding”, “Womanly Art of Breastfeeding” by La Leche League, “The Nursing Mother’s Companion Guide” by Huggins.